God treated himself to a new coat.

 in strips from his back, and hammered out

 so that the fluids would spill out more easily.

 An the end he saw it was no more

 than a ripped bag bursting with offal,

 It was finished.
 What would happen next

 but he had watched creatures discard their coats

-in preparation for something.
+in preparation for another life.

-for a new and different skin.
+He was ready for a new and different skin.

 the carol service at